MrToast99/Nextube-Remaster/README.md

 Place a **100 µF + 100 nF** decoupling cap as close as possible to the ESP32 `VDD3P3_RTC` pin.
 This absorbs the 400 Hz current spikes at the source before they can reach the DAC buffer.

+#### Residual noise floor with everything off

+Even with audio output disabled (DAC Hi-Z), LEDs off, and LCD brightness at 0, a faint baseline hiss is audible.
+Root cause: the LTK8002D SD pin is tied to VDD_5V with no GPIO control.
+The amp remains fully powered and amplifies its own thermal noise (~3× gain into a 4 Ω speaker).
+No software mitigation is possible without a hardware modification:

+> **Hardware mod:** Cut the SD pull-up resistor and wire the SD pin to a free
+> ESP32 GPIO. `gpio_set_level(PIN_AMP_SHDN, 0)` will draw the amp's shutdown
+> current to < 0.5 µA — complete silence.
+Define `PIN_AMP_SHDN` in
+> `board_pins.h` and call it from `audio_set_enabled()` alongside the DAC
+> Hi-Z sequence.

 ### Original Firmware Analysis